Skip to main content

 There is no bright-line rule distinguishing a “courtesy reconsideration” (which does nottrigger new tolling) from a genuine reopening (which may).
 Courts will look at what the insurer actually did after the insured asked for reconsideration.
 Did they send out a new adjuster?
 Order new inspections?
 Request additional documentation?
 Or did they simply review the existing file and reissue the same denial?
 The more the insurer’s conduct looks like a genuine new investigation, the stronger the tolling argument.

-Scenario 3: Status Letters and “Still Investigating” Communications
+Edge Case 3: Status Letters and “Still Investigating” Communications

-Under California’s Fair Claims Settlement Practices Regulations (10 CCR §2695.7(c)), an insurer that cannot accept or deny a claim within 40 days must send the policyholder a written status letter every 30 days explaining why additional time is needed.
+Under California’s Fair Claims Settlement Practices Regulations (10 CCR § 2695.7(c)), an insurer that cannot accept or deny a claim within 40 days must send the policyholder a written status letter every 30 days explaining why additional time is needed.
 These status letters have significant implications for equitable tolling.

 As long as the insurer is sending status letters saying the claim is “still under investigation,” or there is any issue still under investigation because the insurer sent a letter saying so, the tolling argument is strong.
 The insurer is affirmatively representing to the policyholder that the claims process is ongoing.
 The policyholder is entitled to rely on those representations.
 If the insurer is telling you it is still investigating, you have no reason to believe you need to file suit.